-12.3 ~ CEMENT BOX SPRING ~ SW
+12.3 ~ CEMENT SPRING BOX ~ SW

 Look for a short side trail on the right that will take you to an old

 good running water source that was put here many years ago,

 12.5 ~ THE PITTS 3 ~ LC

 Along through here you will see one of the old open pit iron ore

 LC ~ The trail follows an old road bed through some of this

 12.8 ~ JACKSON CHAPEL TRAILHEAD ~ RW ~ 869'

 The trail comes out at the trailhead parking area at the gated Jeep

 END OF INDIAN MOUNTAIN

-END OF NORTH WILDLANDS
+END OF THE GREAT NORTH WILDLANDS

-179.3 ~ JACKSON CHAPEL TRAILHEAD
+FROM THE JACKSON CHAPEL TRAILHEAD